jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 ---
 title: "What a Year..."
-date: 2024-12-17
+date: 2024-12-30
 draft: false
 tags: ["Dev"]
-description: 'Looking back to the learnings of this year'
+description: 'Looking back to the learnings of the year 2024.'
-summary: 'Looking back to the learnings of this year'
+summary: 'Looking back to the learnings of 2024'
 url: 'this-year-was-crazy'
 ---

+This year was crazy.

+But...on the tech side, it was quite interesting.
+And diverse.

+Let me recap a little bit.

 The most **interesting concepts** Ive learn this year: